 |Verizon Fios internet||Up to 2 Gbps||$24.99 per month||Unlimited data|

 Compared to cable internet providers like Xfinity or Cox, Verizon Fios is a lower-priced and faster option.
 Verizon Fios is on the more costly end of the spectrum when you compare them to other fiber providers like AT&T and CenturyLink.
 However, neither of their fiber competitors offer better promotions than Verizon Fios.
 Find out which deals and freebies are available with each plan on our Verizon Fios deals and promotions page.

 Verizon Fios Internet Speeds

-Verizon Fios is preferred by most customers where it’s available since it provides symmetrical download and upload speeds in the 300-940 Mbps range.
+Verizon Fios is preferred by most customers where it’s available since it provides symmetrical download and upload speeds in the 300 Mbps to 2 Gbps range.
 These speeds are several times higher than the maximum offered by legacy technologies like coaxial cable and DSL (especially when it comes to upload speeds).

 The term “fiber” for consumer internet is often muddled by advertising.
 Essentially, all internet connections use fiber, since fiber is the backbone of the internet internationally and is used by all providers to transmit data over long distances within the U.S. or within individual cities.

 What makes fiber providers like Verizon Fios different is that they also lay fiber cables between their local offices and individual subscriber addresses.
 Also known as “Fiber to the Home,” or “FTTH” service, this configuration is superior to “Hybrid Fiber” or “Fiber to the Node” networks that run fiber nearby but not all the way to the destination.
 Instead, they switch to existing low-cost copper wiring for the last hop.
 With FTTH through Verizon Fios, customers can expect high-quality internet speeds up to gigabit capabilities.